Anouk2311/indeed-job-listings/README.md

 ## Running instructions

 For this project. we made use of GNU make.
 This means that the whole process, from loading the data to running the analyses, can be done at once by running the makefile.
 If you are not (yet) familiar with makefiles, we advice you to take a look at the following [tutorial](https://tilburgsciencehub.com/tutorials/reproducible-research/practicing-pipeline-automation-make/overview/) before running the makefile.
-Please make sure to have a look at the makefile before you start running the file.
+We advice you to have a look at the makefile before you start running the file.

 Before running the makefile, make sure you have the following packages installed: